-We would all love fresh eggs daily, but sometimes our hens don’t lay, we need more eggs than what we have on hand, or perhaps you get your eggs from the farmer’s market and want to ration them accordingly.
-Learn how to freeze eggs so you’ll be sure to have preserved eggs on hand at all times.
+We would all love fresh eggs daily but sometimes our hens just don’t lay.
+Perhaps you get your eggs from the farmer’s market and want to ration them accordingly.
+This article will show you how to freeze eggs in ice cube trays, silicone baking cups, and muffin tins.

-How to Freeze Eggs
+How to Freeze Eggs In 3 Simple Ways

-What you need:
+What you’ll need:

 When placing eggs in a container, take note that once the eggs are frozen it is difficult to separate them.
-It;s best to determine ahead of time what you’re planning on using your eggs for in the future.
-For example, if you’re planning on using your eggs for baking goodies that require just the whites or just the yolks, then you’ll want to separate them before freezing.
+It’s best to determine ahead of time what you’re planning on using your eggs for in the future.
+For example, if you’re planning on using your eggs for baking homemade goodies that require just the whites or just the yolks, then you’ll want to separate them before freezing.

-Muffin tins and plastic egg holders are good containers if you want to freeze your eggs whole because the slots are big.
+Tip 1: Muffin tins and plastic egg holders are good containers if you want to freeze your eggs whole because the slots are big.
 However, removing the eggs can be quite difficult.
 My advice would be to use cooking spray before putting the eggs inside the slots.

-Silicone cups are the easiest to use when freezing eggs.
+Tip 2: Silicone cups are the easiest to use when freezing eggs.
 Just drop an egg per cup, no need to spray with cooking spray as the eggs won’t stick in the cups.

-Ice cube trays are a lot smaller and therefore can’t be used to freeze whole eggs.
+Tip 3: Ice cube trays are a lot smaller and therefore can’t be used to freeze whole eggs.
 You can use ice cube trays to freeze separated eggs.

 Don’t forget to label the bag or tray with the contents and the date.
 You can keep the eggs frozen up to a year!

-Step 3.
-Use the eggs
+Step 3: Use the Frozen Eggs